 A residency focused on reimagining Boundary Bay.
-The first version of the script was very narrow.
-In layman’s terms—way too talky, not enough action. more expansive scope.
-Further episode planning, big picture changes, and a realization of the ambitious series were solidified.
+The first version of the script was very narrow—too talky, not enough action.
+The pilot’s scope was expanded.
+Further episode planning, big picture changes, and a realization of the ambitious series were solidified here.
 A presentation of my process was presented at BigCi's Open Day on December 17, 2017.
 More info is here (also a new work was created here call The Traveler with more information available for that work on the writing tab, soon.)

 Sointula offered the ability to quietly focus on the massive rewrite (much more than I had planned beforehand) on the screenplay, and allowed me to submit to a draft, and begin a third phase of rewriting.

 Kerri, Tyler and Teddy are the sweetest hosts.
 Such a perfect place to write, and Sointula’s utopia vibe truly lives on.